FAQs – Cortico on Campus

 Do I need to submit anything at the end of the program?

-Yes, each team will develop a portfolio of work throughout the program that outlines their process and includes artifacts from their project.
-Each team will have an opportunity to showcase their portfolio to the rest of the student groups around the country as well as to Cortico, MIT staff, and potentially even the general public.
+Yes, you will develop a portfolio of work throughout the program that outlines their process and includes artifacts from their project.
+You will have an opportunity to showcase their portfolio to the rest of the fellowship as well as to Cortico, MIT staff, and potentially even the general public.

 THE TECHNOLOGY

-The RFP talks about digital tools and AI technology – how would we use technology in this program?
+The application page talks about digital tools and AI technology—how would we use technology in this program?

-Project teams will learn how to use Cortico’s platform to upload and make sense of the conversations they collect – and to help create audio medleys and conversation maps from the experience.
-You can learn more about Cortico’s tools here, and all teams will be fully onboarded to use both the platform and mobile app.
-You do not need to have any specific experience with technology to participate – we just ask that you are open and willing to learn.
+You will learn how to use Cortico’s platform to upload and make sense of the conversations you collect—and create audio medleys and conversation maps from the experiences.
+You can learn more about Cortico’s tools here, and all participants will be fully onboarded to use both the platform and mobile app.
+You do not need to have any specific experience with technology to participate—we just ask that you are open and willing to learn.

 While technology is a key component, the tools are designed to be transparent and learnable.
 Support from the Cortico team will ensure accessibility for all participants.